arawrdn/Fairly-Odd-Fellas-NFT-Burn-Reward/README.md

-# 🔥 Fairly Odd Burn Reward
+# 🔥 Fairly Odd Fellas NFT Burn Reward

 A minimal onchain experiment for the **Fairly Odd Fellas Collection** on Base.
 Burn your NFT and instantly receive **0.0007 ETH** as a reward.